Course Details

 To complete the certification, students will be required to facilitate workshops that they personally design.
 These workshops will be supervised and assessed as part of their submissions.

-A final paper and presentation on their overall journey of building their identity as a facilitator and space holding will be scheduled as part of certification completion criteria.
+A final essay paper and presentation on their overall journey of building their identity as a facilitator and space holding will be scheduled as part of certification completion criteria.
+Please note that this will be a reflective process and will be assessed based on your understanding of concepts in practice and personal implementation.

-Reflection submissions written and art based will be given throughout the course.
+Shorter reflection submissions, both written and arts-based will be assigned throughout the course.

 Course Theory: